 - Log in to your Squarespace dashboard

-- Navigate to Settings > Advanced > Code Injection
+- Navigate to Website > Website Tools (near the bottom) > Code Injection.

 - Copy the GTM script code (first snippet) and paste it into the Header section

-- Optionally, also copy the GTM noscript (second snippet) and paste it into the Footer section.
+- Copy the GTM noscript (second snippet) and paste it into the Footer section.

 After clicking Save, your Google Tag Manager container tag will be added to your Squarespace site and you can continue to add any tags (such as either version of Google Analytics or the Facebook Pixel) to your website using GTM’s convenient UI.